Physics-50/Module-3/docs/weak1.md

 **NEVER place your eye directly in the path of any laser beam.** Even if you are sure the laser is currently off, you should **never look directly down the beam path.**

-Mount the grid paper to the vertical support at the end of your optical rail (in the direction the laser is pointing, i.e. towards the wall).
+Mount the grid paper "screen" to the vertical support at the end of your optical rail (in the direction the laser is pointing, i.e., near the wall).

 Near the center of the rail, between the laser and the screen, attach another post holder, and use it to mount a diffraction grating, shown in Fig. 2.